arunravi287/ISLR/README.md

 ### ISLR in Python

-This page contains all the pyhton code I wrote when I started to learn Machine Learning from *"An Introduction to Statistical Learning" by Gareth James, Daniela Witten, Trevor Hastie, and Robert Tibshirani.*
+This page contains all the python code I wrote when I started to learn Machine Learning from *"An Introduction to Statistical Learning" by Gareth James, Daniela Witten, Trevor Hastie, and Robert Tibshirani.*

 |    Index   |      |                   |
 |:----------:|------|-------------------|